RichardsonNT/CAPSTONE/README.md

 Client:

 Tier 1 Games is a local game store based in Lafayette, IN.
-Owner agreed to be our client so we are creating him a website with a database system that will log customer information so they can receive newsletters and event reminder emails from various events that occurr that the store.
+Owner agreed to be our client so we are creating a websit to increase the company's web presence.
 Languages Used:

 HTML5
 CSS
 Javascript
-PHP
-SQL